benterix/cmaes-c/README.md

 ### 3. Using CMA-ES Directly (`cmaes.h`):

-You can also use the core CMA-ES functions directly if you don't need the IPOP restart strategy.
+You can also use the core CMA-ES functions directly if you don't need the IPOP restart strategy but the results will be worse.
 See `cmaes.h` for function documentation and `optimizer.c` for example usage patterns.

 ## Example Program